-107. Why are so many affluent youths troubled?
+113. Why are so many affluent youths troubled?

 Answer: Despite their advanced education and great material wealth, affluent parents-those in prestigious and high-paying occupations-too often fail to engage in family interaction and parenting that promote favorable development.
-Compared with better-adjusted counterparts, poorly adjusted affluent young people report less emotional closeness, less supervision, and fewer serious consequences for misbehaviors from their parents, who lead professionally and socially demanding lives.
+Poorly adjusted young people, compared to their better-adjusted counterparts, report less emotional closeness, less supervision, and fewer serious consequences for misbehaviors from their parents, who lead professionally and socially demanding lives.
 As a group, wealthy parents are nearly as physically and emotionally unavailable to their youngsters as parents coping with serious financial strain.
-At the same time, these parents often make excessive demands for achievement.
+At the same time, these parents often make excessive demands for achievement and are critical when their children perform less than perfectly.
 Adolescents whose parents value their accomplishments more than their character are more likely to have academic and emotional problems.